-Nelson, a Democrat, was the representative for New York's 12th congressional district from 1863 to 1865.
+Nelson was the representative for New York’s 12th congressional district and was a Democrat.
+He served from 1863 to 1865.

 From Dec 1863 to Mar 1865, Nelson missed 271 of 600 roll call votes, which is 45.2%.
 This is much worse than the median of 28.2% among the lifetime records of representatives serving in Mar 1865.
 The chart below reports missed votes over time.